FAQs

 Can I earn a degree in coaching?

 We do not offer a Master’s in Coaching, per se.
 Such a degree does not exist to our knowledge.
 For students who wish to earn a graduate degree and focus their studies on coaching, we offer a coaching track within the Master’s in Ministry and Leadership and Master's of Divinity.
 Also, students can apply coaching classes as electives toward a Graduate Studies Certificate (GSC) or Graduate Studies Diploma (GSD).
-All application of coaching courses is done throught the advanced standing process (advanced standing fees are waived for coaching courses).
+All application of coaching courses is done through the advanced standing process (advanced standing fees are waived for coaching courses).

 How do I add coaching classes to my degree program?